Shrine of Remembrance: Shrine Reserve and environs

 The Driver and Wipers Memorial, also in the Shrine reserve, commemorates the thousands of Australian lives lost during the fighting at Ypres; "Wipers" is the way servicemen pronounced "Ypres" during World War I. The bronze soldiers are the work of the British sculptor Charles Sargeant Jagger and originally stood outside the Museum and State Library of Victoria in Melbourne.
 They were transferred to the Shrine in 1998.
 The Driver is a soldier holding a horse whip and bridles, wearing breeches, a protective legging, spurs, and a steel helmet.
 The figure is a recasting of one of the figures from the Royal Artillery Memorial in Hyde Park, London, England.
 The other bronze, the "Wipers" figure, is a British infantry soldier standing guard with standard issue .303 rifle, bayonet fixed, a German helmet at his feet.
 This too is a recasting, taken from the Hoylake and West Kirby War Memorial in Merseyside, England.

 On 19 July 2008, being the 92nd anniversary of the Battle of Fromelles, a replica of the 1998 sculpture by Peter Corlett in the Australian Memorial Park, Fromelles was unveiled.
-This depicts Sergeant Simon Fraser, 57th Battalion, (a farmer from Byaduk), rescuing a wounded compatriot from no man's land after the battle.
+This depicts Sergeant Simon Fraser, 57th Battalion, (from Byaduk), rescuing a wounded compatriot from no man's land after the battle.

 Near to the Shrine entrance is the Legacy Garden of Appreciation, which was established in 1978.
 This cross-shaped garden is outlined by hedges.
 Red Flanders Poppies, planted from seed originating from Villers-Bretonneux in France, flower in late spring.
 A sculpture by Louis Laumen, Widow and Children, was commissioned to mark the 75th anniversary of Legacy Australia in 1998.
 The Women's Garden, to the north of the shrine, incorporates concrete memorial violets within a grove of jacarandas.
 The focus of the garden is The Ex-Servicewomen's Memorial Cairn (1985) which was relocated from the King's Domain in 2010.

 A Lone Pine (Pinus brutia) was planted in 1933 near the north-east corner of the Shrine by Lieutenant-General Sir Stanley Savige, founder of Melbourne Legacy at a formal ceremony.
 It was one of four seedlings planted in Victoria from seeds of a cone brought back from Gallipoli by Sgt.
 Keith McDowell.
 The tree was removed in August 2012 having succumbed to disease caused by the fungus Diplodia pinea.
 A "grandchild tree" was planted nearby in 2006.